Tuition Fee $147.00

 Jungian psychology offers unique guidance in accepting and navigating complexity.
 It can help us find the threads that lead us through the darkness toward becoming more fully ourselves.

-In this course, based on the recently released book Our Uncertain World: Challenges and Opportunities in a Dark Time, we will engage in heartfelt conversations with respected Jungian writers and with one another.
-Together, we will explore how to articulate our experiences of uncertainty and find our own language for the challenges and possibilities offered by these times.
+In this course, based on the recently released book Our Uncertain World: Challenges and Opportunities in a Dark Time, we will hear from respected Jungian writers.
+You will explore how to articulate your experiences of uncertainty and find your own language for the challenges and possibilities offered by these times.

 This program is offered in collaboration with the Jung Center of Houston.